before · during · after

 Lived conditions

 Income, language, caregiving, age, mobility, housing.
 20 cards · 7 good · 13 bad.
-Seeds starting hand.
+Drawn on orange 3 (either zone).

 D